 When the dogs saw their owners, their tails all wagged vigorously with a bias to the right side of their bodies, while an unfamiliar human caused their tails to wag moderately to the right.
 Looking at the cat, the dogs' tails again wagged more to the right but more slowly and with restrained movements.
 However, the sight of an aggressive, unfamiliar dog caused their tails to wag with a bias to the left side of their bodies.

 It is important to understand that we are talking about the dog's left or right, viewed from the rear as if you are facing in the direction the dog is viewing.
 Meaning that if you are facing the dog and drew an imaginary line down the middle of his back that positive right-sided signal would appear as tail swings mostly curving to your left.

-Since the left brain controls the right side of the body and the right brain controls the left side of the body, activity in one half of the brain shows up as movements on the opposite side of the body.
+Since the left side of the brain controls the right side of the body and the right controls the left side of the body, activity in one half of the brain shows up as movements on the opposite side of the body.
 For instance, chicks prefer to use their left eye to search for food (approach behavior) and right eye to watch for predators overhead (avoidance).
 In humans, the muscles on the right side of the face tend to reflect happiness (left brain) whereas muscles on the left side of the face reflect unhappiness (right brain).
 So now we can add to this: that positive feelings pull a dog's tail to the right and negative feelings pull it to the left.